How will New Jersey family law shift in the aftermath of the coronavirus?

 There has been a scary rise in domestic violence cases since the onset of the Covid-19 pandemic.
 While official data for pandemic-era domestic violence cases is not available, it is important to note that the New Jersey State Police reported that in 2016, the last year for which there is official data, there were 63,420 reports of domestic violence in the state.
 Now, with social distancing orders in place, the time between which a victim of domestic violence can seek help from a friend or family member is often expanded, increasing the likelihood of a dangerous situation becoming worse.

-These are trying times for all of us, yet the New Jersey court system is updating its operations in order to ensure that all of the state’s citizens receive the justice they merit.
+These are trying times for all of us, yet the New Jersey court system is updating its operations to ensure that all of the state’s citizens receive the justice they merit.
 Our firm is also poised and prepared to make sure you are supported as you navigate these unstable times.

 Family Law and Divorce Attorneys Are Here for Our Clients During Difficult Times